DerekCresswell/GameDesign11/3 Top Down Arcade/7 TheArcade.md

 ## The Arcade

 Now we get to make the game.
 But what do we mean by "Top Down Arcade Game"?\
 We want to build a game that doesn't have gravity and is seen from a top down perspective.
-Think Pac Man, the original Zelda, and others.
+Think Pac Man, the original Legend of Zelda, and others.

 There is no central template for this game.
 There are useful scripts in the [Library](./Library/) folder that you may use.
 This is just about every main script we built during the lessons.
 You can use and extend them to fit your game.\
 Most importantly, be creative!
 You don't need shooting if you don't want it, or any other mechanic.
 Consider making a puzzle game or an adventure.
 Don't be tied to only doing what has been covered here.